betrixed/Toml-Pun8/README.md

 The parser does utf-8 examples.
 It will check and handle file Byte Order Marks - BOM

 # Pun8 - PHP extension for foreward iteration of unicode string with new PCRE2 interface.
-This PHP extension, tentatively named "Pun8", with namespace "Pun" for short, is created using the PHP-CPP toolkit.
+This PHP extension, tentatively named "Pun8", with namespace "Pun", is developed using the PHP-CPP toolkit.

 The motivation arises from frustrations experienced in engineering the TOML parser projects, toml and toml-zephir, which centred around the interface limitations of preg_match, and the regretful need to use substr all the time.

 Pun8 is compiled with a shared link directly to the latest version of the libpcre2-8 library.